CartoDB/observatory-extension/doc/measures_functions.md

 denom_id | Identifier for desired normalization
-denom_timespan | Timespan that will be used of the desired normalization denom_name | Human-readable name of desired measure's normalization denom_type | PostgreSQL/PostGIS type of desired measure's normalization denom_colname | Internal identifier for normalization column name denom_tablename | Internal identifier for normalization table
+denom_timespan | Timespan that will be used of the desired normalization denom_name | Human-readable name of desired measure's normalization denom_description | Long human-readable description of the desired measure's normalization denom_t_description | Further information about the source table denom_type | PostgreSQL/PostGIS type of desired measure's normalization denom_colname | Internal identifier for normalization column name denom_tablename | Internal identifier for normalization table